Schloss Saxental

 Schloss Saxental ("Saxental Castle") located in the town of Saxen in the Perg district, Upper Austria, can be viewed as the last remaining part of the former Sachsenthal castle complex ("Feste Sechsen")., which was mentioned in documents in the 13th and 14th centuries.

-The handsome three-story building of Schloss Saxental with its late classicist facade originally served as a respectable retirement home for the Count Clam-Martinic.
+The main three-story building of Schloss Saxental, with its late classicist facade, originally served as a retirement home for the Count Clam-Martinic.

 Location

 Today, Schloss Saxental is located at the eastern outskirts of the market town of Saxen on the west bank of the river Sachesn (Sachsenerbach), in the immediate vicinity of the Saxen municipal office.

 Building description

 The building is a small three-story building with a hipped roof.
-The four sides of the facade are extremely attractively designed and each has its own individual structure, which is a remarkable rarity.
+The four sides of the facade are attractively designed and each has its own individual structure, which is rare.

 Monument protection

 The object of the proceedings appears to be in the ordinance of the Federal Monuments Office concerning the political district of Perg, Upper Austria under the name Ansitz Saxental.